Blood tranfusion featured image

 “I’ve been a smoker since I was 20 and usually smoke 20 cigarettes a day (35 pack-years).
 I drive a black cab for a living and only travel to my holiday home in Spain”

 Bladder cancer has a strong association with smoking.
 There is also convincing evidence of increased risk of bladder cancer in those with occupational exposure to paints, rubber production and dyes.
 There is limited evidence of increased risk of bladder cancer in hairdressers, barbers and textile production.
-In regions with endemic Schistosoma haematobium, there is an increased risk of squamous cell carcinoma of the bladder.
+In regions with endemic Schistosoma haematobium, there is an increased risk of bladder squamous cell carcinoma.

 • Palpate for any cervical lymphadenopathy (associated with advanced renal cell carcinoma)

-• Perform an abdominal examination to assess for any flank or suprapubic tenderness, ballot for kidney masses and percuss the bladder to assess fullness.
-See the Geeky Medics guide to performing a comprehensive abdominal examination here.
+• Abdominal examination: to assess for any flank or suprapubic tenderness, ballot for kidney masses and percuss the bladder to assess fullness.

-• Perform a digital rectal examination to assess the prostate’s size, tenderness and/or abnormal cragginess.
-See the Geeky Medics guide here.
+• Digital rectal examination to assess the prostate’s size, tenderness and/or abnormal cragginess.

 Examination findings